 Further, the uncertainty in worldwide economic and business conditions has resulted in a few of our clients reducing or postponing their outsourced business requirements, which in turn has decreased the demand for our services and adversely affected our results of operations.
 In particular, our revenue is highly dependent on the economic environments in Europe and the US, which continue to show signs of economic weakness, particularly weaker economic growth and low inflation in the EU and continued uncertainty in the US.
 In fiscal 2015 and 2014, 52.8% and 52.8% of our revenue, respectively, and 49.9% and 49.6% of our revenue less repair payments, respectively, were derived from clients located in the UK.
-During the same periods, 25.9% and 27.3% of our revenue, respectively, and 27.5% and 29.1% of our revenue less repair payments, respectively, were derived from clients located in North America (primarily the US).
-Further, during the same periods, 5.4% and 5.3% of our revenue, respectively, and 5.7% of our revenue less repair payments, respectively, were derived from clients in the rest of Europe.
+During the same periods, 25.9% and 27.3% of our revenue, respectively, were derived from clients located in North America (primarily the US).
+Further, during the same periods, 5.4% and 5.3% of our revenue, respectively, and 5.7% and 5.7% of our revenue less repair payments, respectively, were derived from clients in the rest of Europe.
 Any further weakening of or uncertainty in the European or US economy will likely have a further adverse impact on our revenue.